Bounteous-Inc/youtube-google-analytics/readme.md

 In the space between the **&lt;script&gt;** and **&lt;/script&gt;** tags, paste in the contents of the lunametrics-youtube-v7.gtm.js script, found [here](https://raw.githubusercontent.com/lunametrics/youtube-google-analytics/master/lunametrics-youtube-v7.gtm.js).

+**You need to add a Google Analytics Event tag that acts upon the pushes to the Data Layer the plugin executes.** Follow the steps in the [Google Tag Manager Configuration](#google-tag-manager-configuration) section for help on getting this set up.

 ## Configuration

 ### Universal or Classic Google Analytics Configuration